divinecuration/divinecuration.github.io/_posts/2021-10-18-lyotard-postmodern.md

 Several things jumped out for me while reading this.
 First, the figure that looms largest over these pages is the later Wittgenstein---rather than leaning on structuralist frameworks, as one might naively expect, Lyotard mobilises conceptual tools from analytic philosophy, notably 'language games' and speech act theory.

 Second, Lyotard uses these tools to approach the question of knowledge in a unique and clever way: by foregrounding the pragmatics of legitimacy.
 This makes Lyotard's analysis feel contemporary and relevant.
-Like Baudrillard and others from this period, it feels as if Lyotard is writing about Twitter more than the knowledge economy of the late 1970's.
+Like Baudrillard and others from this period, it almost feels as if Lyotard is writing about Twitter.

 Third, Lyotard's own position is ultimately both positive and optimistic: he outlines a vision of 'postmodern knowledge' which is not merely what knowledge becomes once captured by the market, but something that stands in opposition to it and ultimately escapes it.
 In this respect, the Lyotard of this moment is one of a handful of people who has actually treated the term 'postmodernism' as something to be affirmed.